 ExxonMobil’s stock performance

-In the previous part of this series, we considered ExxonMobil’s (XOM) segment-wise outlook for 1Q17.
-Now, we’ll examine ExxonMobil’s stock performance before it releases its 1Q17 results.
+In the previous part of this series, we looked into ExxonMobil’s (XOM) segment-wise outlook for 3Q16.
+In this part, we’ll look at XOM’s stock performance before its 3Q16 results.

 ExxonMobil’s (XOM) stock fell 19% from October 14, 2014, to January 20, 2016, due to a fall in crude oil prices.
 Since then, the stock has recovered due to firming crude oil prices as a result of global supply reductions and outages impacting the supply glut.
 XOM returns turned positive in mid-July.

 ExxonMobil’s stock gained 5% until mid-July 2016 compared to October 2014.
 However, since mid-July, XOM has fallen 9%.

 From October 2014 to October 2016, XOM fell 4.4%.
 The shares of XOM’s peers Statoil (STO), YPF (YPF), and ENI (E) fell 30%, 39%, and 29%, respectively, during the same period.
 The Vanguard High Dividend Yield ETF (VYM) has ~11% exposure to energy sector stocks.